 Enjoy the festive season on the fabulous Bay of Naples, where the gentle, subtropical climate provides a welcome escape from the cold of the UK.
-As well as the convivial company of fellow solo travellers, enjoy the cultural highlights of Naples and Pompei with towering views of Vesuvius from your hotel as you indulge in a Christmas feast.
+As well as the convivial company of fellow solo travellers, enjoy the cultural highlights of Naples and Pompeii with towering views of Vesuvius from your hotel as you indulge in a Christmas feast.

 Our base for this tour is the picturesque town of Sorrento, now sprinkled with Christmas cheer.
 The resort came to prominence during the late 18th century when, attracted by its mild climate and outstanding natural beauty, Europe’s aristocracy chose to spend their winters here, staying in sumptuous properties and grand hotels built along the cliff tops.